 5. Once you set up the key parameters as you want them, click "Add".

-If everything went good, the page should refresh and show you the list of keys for the keystore you pushed the key into, where you should see the key you just added:
+The page should refresh and show you the list of keys for the keystore you pushed the key into, where you should see the key you just added.